 Straightedge rulers tend to slide when you run a knife along them to strip balsa or make cuts in covering.
 To help guide your blade with more authority, try using an office supply cork-backed stainless steel ruler.
 The cork will grip slippery surfaces and create a straight cut on your balsa or covering.
 The cool thing is that the ruler will flex and follow the contour of a wing or fuselages.
 The cork-backed ruler can also be used for making panel lines one your plane because of its flexibility and straight edge.

 Applying individual letters and number can be tedious.
 One way to make it easier is to first lay down a strip of low-tack masking tape (a little longer than what you need), sticky side up.
 Remove the figures one at a time from their backing and lay on the tape.
 Use one edge of the masking tape to keep them aligned straight so all you have to worry about is the spacing between letters.
 Apply the masking tape in place on the model and use your fingers to apply pressure to the letters or numbers in order to stick them down on the surface.
 Then, just remove the masking tape.

 Keeping track of your hex wrenches or ball drivers can sometimes be a headache.
 You can spend some time looking for the size you need, and how would you know if one was missing?
-I took a short length of 2×4 and drilled holes large enough to stand each driver or wrench in it.
-Now I can easily find the one I need, and if any are missing, I know right away.
+Take a short length of 2×4 and drill holes large enough to stand each driver or wrench in it.
+Now you can easily find the one I need, and if any are missing, you’ll know right away.